adambard/learnxinyminutes-docs/ruby.html.markdown

   puts "#{key} is #{value}"
 end

-# If you still need and index you can use "each_with_index" and define an index
+# If you still need an index you can use "each_with_index" and define an index
 # variable
 array.each_with_index do |element, index|
   puts "#{element} is number #{index} in the array"